biolink/biolink-model/docs/index.md

     * [OrganismalEntityAsAModelOfDiseaseAssociation](OrganismalEntityAsAModelOfDiseaseAssociation.md)
     * [PairwiseInteractionAssociation](PairwiseInteractionAssociation.md) - An interaction at the molecular level between two physical entities
     * [PopulationToPopulationAssociation](PopulationToPopulationAssociation.md) - An association between a two populations
+    * [SequenceAssociation](SequenceAssociation.md) - An association between a sequence feature and a genomic entity it is localized to.
+       * [GenomicSequenceLocalization](GenomicSequenceLocalization.md) - A relationship between a sequence feature and a genomic entity it is localized to.
+The reference entity may be a chromosome, chromosome region or information entity such as a contig
     * [SequenceFeatureRelationship](SequenceFeatureRelationship.md) - For example, a particular exon is part of a particular transcript or gene
        * [ExonToTranscriptRelationship](ExonToTranscriptRelationship.md) - A transcript is formed from multiple exons
        * [GeneToGeneProductRelationship](GeneToGeneProductRelationship.md) - A gene is transcribed and potentially translated to a gene product